Skip to product information

 Sold out

-Handmade • Free worldwide shipping • Carefully inspected before dispatch
+Hand-hammered copper • Free worldwide shipping • Inspected before leaving our studio

 • American express payment method American Express